Archetypum/theSuffocater/README.md

 ## Credits

-theSuffocater is a project by F.E.A.R with:
+theSuffocater is a project by Archetypum with:
  - Kinderfeld as the lead developer.
 (https://github.com/Kinderfeld)
  - wazups as the junior developer, illustrator and GUI maintainer.